allejo/allejo.io/_posts/2020-09-13-forget-the-customers.md

 It's cute you think that.
 Have you ever read a syllabus at the beginning of a semester and thought to yourself, "wow!
 That sounds so cool!
 I'm going to learn so much in this class," but by the end of the semester, you realize that everything on the syllabus was either a lie or blown out of proportion?

 It's these syllabi that are agreed upon between campuses.
-This is why making changes to them are very painful because they need to be "reevaluated" by other colleges and other colleges need to change their own syllabi to teach the same material or reject it and no longer accept transfer credits.
+This is why making changes to them is very painful because they need to be "reevaluated" by other colleges and other colleges need to change their own syllabi to teach the same material or reject it and no longer accept transfer credits.

-If you were at Starbucks being thrown so many obstacles, you wouldn't accept this atrocious mess.
-So then why do people accept it as "the norm" for colleges treating their students like they don't matter?
+Why do people accept it as "the norm" for colleges treating their students like they don't matter?
 Students are the reason we are getting paid.
 We should not be making their lives incredibly difficult and wasting their time.

 ## A Sharing Development Culture